-(b) Statement of compliance
+b) Statement of compliance

 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") promulgated by the International Accounting Standards Board (the "IASB").
-IFRSs include International Accounting Standards (the "IASs") and related interpretations.
+IFRSs includes International Accounting Standards (the "IASs") and related interpretations.
 These financial statements also comply with the disclosure requirements of the Hong Kong Companies Ordinance and the applicable disclosure provisions of the Rules Governing the Listing of Securities on the Growth Enterprise Market of The Stock Exchange of Hong Kong Limited.
 A summary of the significant accounting policies adopted by the Company is set out below.
-The IASB has issued certain new and revised IFRSs that are effective or available for early adoption for the current accounting polices resulting from initial application of these developments to the extent that they are relevant to the Company for the current and prior accounting periods reflected in these financial statements.